aosbornee/DevOps-Work/Notes/Week9-Networking/Week9_Networking.md

 ### Relation Between VPCs And Networks

 - We create subnets within our VPC, they give different access rules and place resources in different containers
-- E.g You would not want your database with contains secret information to be put in a public subnet where there is network traffic.
+- E.g You would not want your database which contains secret information to be put in a public subnet where there is network traffic.
 Instead we would want to place it in a private subnet
 - Creating subnets allows you to create a logical network division between the different resources you have